Sumo: Life as a professional sumo wrestler

 In the afternoon, the junior wrestlers again usually have cleaning or other chores, while their sekitori counterparts may relax, or deal with work issues related to their fan clubs.
 Younger wrestlers also attend classes, although their education differs from the typical curriculum of their non-sumo peers.
 In the evening, sekitori may go out with their sponsors, while the junior wrestlers generally stay at home in the stable, unless they are to accompany the stablemaster or a sekitori as his tsukebito (manservant) when he is out.
 Becoming a tsukebito for a senior member of the stable is a typical duty.
 A sekitori has a number of tsukebito, depending on the size of the stable or in some cases depending on the size of the sekitori.
 The junior wrestlers are given the most mundane tasks such as cleaning the stable, running errands, and even washing or massaging the exceptionally large sekitori while only the senior tsukebito accompany the sekitori when he goes out.

 The sekitori are given their own room in the stable, or may live in their own apartments, as do married wrestlers; the junior wrestlers sleep in communal dormitories.
 Thus, the world of the sumo wrestler is split broadly between the junior wrestlers, who serve, and the sekitori, who are served.
 Life is especially harsh for recruits, to whom the worst jobs tend to be allocated, and the dropout rate at this stage is high.

 The negative health effects of the sumo lifestyle can become apparent later in life.
-Sumo wrestlers have a life expectancy between 60 and 65, more than 20 years shorter than the average Japanese male, as the diet and sport take a toll on the wrestler's body.
+Sumo wrestlers have a life expectancy of 65, which is about 15 years shorter than that of the average Japanese male, as the diet and sport take a toll on the wrestler's body.
+Those having a higher body mass are at greater risk of death.
 Many develop type 2 diabetes or high blood pressure, and they are prone to heart attacks due to the enormous amount of body mass and fat that they accumulate.
-The excessive intake of alcohol can lead to liver problems and the stress on their joints due to their excess weight can cause arthritis.
-Recently, the standards of weight gain are becoming less strict, in an effort to improve the overall health of the wrestlers.
+The excessive intake of alcohol can lead to liver problems, and the stress on their joints due to their excess weight can cause arthritis.
+The repeated blows to the head sumo wrestlers take can also cause long-term cognitive issues, similar to those seen in boxers.
+In the 21st century, the standards of weight gain became less strict for the sake of the wrestlers' health.